mikalv/harbor/README.md

 From there you can install Harbor like any other CentOS based distro, with a few caveats:
  * You must create a "harbor" user, and add them to the docker group.
- * You cannot use xfs for the partation containing /var/lib/docker, unless you create it manually prior to starting docker with ftype enabled (this is already done for the cloud images)
+ * You cannot use xfs for the partition containing /var/lib/docker, unless you create it manually prior to starting docker with ftype enabled (this is already done for the cloud images)
- * You should set up NTP, and a single network interface with anaconda: this interface will subsequently allways be renamed to 'eth0' even with predictable device naming active.
+ * You should set up NTP, and a single network interface with anaconda: this interface will subsequently always be renamed to 'eth0' even with predictable device naming active.